Darnell Walker

-Darnell Walker (born January 17, 1970) is an American former professional football cornerback in the National Football League (NFL).
-He played for the Atlanta Falcons, San Francisco 49ers, and Detroit Lions from 1993 to 2000.
-He was selected 178th overall by the Falcons in the seventh round of the 1993 NFL draft.
+Darnell Walker (born January 17, 1970) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was selected 178th overall by the Atlanta Falcons in the seventh round of the 1993 NFL draft.
+He played for the Falcons, San Francisco 49ers, and Detroit Lions from 1993 to 2000.